-When you have multiple HW pages, please use a PDF scanner app such as CamScanner and make one PDF file to submit.
+When you have multiple HW pages, please use a PDF scanner app (e.g., CamScanner, Adobe Scan, etc.) and make one PDF file to submit.
 Alternatively, you can create a Word document with captured images of your homework pages.
 This will help your instructor to check your homework efficiently, and it will be also easier for you to check feedback from the instructor.

-3. Quiz (10%)
+3. Quiz (13%)

-We have a quiz almost daily on vocabulary, hiragana, katakata, or kanji.
+We have a quiz almost daily - a few vocabulary quizzes and a kanji quiz for each lesson.
 Create a routine to study vocabulary and Japanese characters every day, for example, using digital flashcards such as Quizlet and Anki.
 You can remember new materials more easily and effectively by encountering them frequently, especially when they have a meaningful context.
 When you learn Japanese characters, put them in words and sentences in context.